Local parents and grandparents will be able to find deals for their little ones this weekend.

 The goods: Hartmann said that although the event features much more clothing for younger, smaller children, it carries maternity and teen sizes as well.
 The spring sale will feature shorts, short-sleeve shirts, lightweight pants and jackets, jeans, tank tops and beach gear.

 Hartmann said event staff go through items to ensure quality and remove expired items or those that have been recalled by their manufacturers.
-No stained, torn, broken or incomplete items are accepted, she said.

 "We do not want junk," she said.
 "We really want it to be something you'd pass on to your best friend and not be embarrassed to show them."